josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/🎭_Narrative_And_Psych_Ops/🪆_narrative_inversion_after_boundary_setting.md

 ---

 ## 🏮 Footer
-*Narrative Inversion After Boundary-Setting* is a living node of the Polaris Protocol.
+*👁 Narrative Inversion After Boundary-Setting* is a living node of the Polaris Protocol.
 It describes one of the first and most powerful moves in gendered containment: the rewriting of healthy boundaries into evidence of risk.

 > 📡 Cross-references:
+>
 > - 🛰️ Threat Escalation Pipeline (Racialised Gender)
 > - 🦂 Racialised Entitlement Violation
 > - 🎭 Symbolic Violence in Gendered & Racialised Frames